 Tim Munkeby is back with a must-read novel for millennials (who actually are all of us out of junior high) or anyone else who cares about fixing what’s wrong in our world today.
 In these complex times, Munkeby proposes, we should probably start with the simplest answers.
 Read more.

 I write to consider how we all might best shuffle through the world's waltz without stepping on each others' toes.
-Of course, I must also entertain or all is for naught.
-Poking at the systems that create injustices, my stories hopefully connect with emerging generations or, also hopefully, anyone who believes they can still make a difference.
+Poking at the systems that create injustices, my stories hopefully connect with emerging generations or anyone who believes they can still make a difference.
+Meet Tim.

 Mikael Mulcahy, after losing his wife and child, decides on a whim to pack up and start life anew in the Bahamas.
 He soon finds it’s not the quiet retreat he had planned.
 Hopelessly entangled in webs of relationships, he seeks to help whomever he can, including involvement in eco-terrorism on his little Bahamian isle, while attempting to discover his own identity and where his intentions will lead him....

 The generation new to or just entering the workforce is facing unprecedented challenges in these financially trying times.
 They are inheriting a mess.
 They do have time on their side, but if they aren’t informed, don’t change predominant fiscal behavior, or “see the light”, their futures may be dark, indeed.

 You need to read this book, or one like it, so you can learn how to be financially independent.
 If I Had a Million Dollars, a guide to financial literacy, will appeal to the very audience for which it is intended: young adults starting their work lives.